Herbert Hoover High School (Fresno, California)

 Herbert Hoover High School is a public secondary school in the Fresno Unified School District serving Fresno, California, United States, in northern Fresno County.
 It is named for Herbert Hoover, the 31st President of the United States.

+Starting with the 2023 – 2024 school year the principal is Mr. Courtney Curtis.
+He replaced Rebecca Wheeler.
+Prior to becoming principal of Hoover, Mr. Curtis was principal of Gaston Middle School and before that he was a vice principal at Hoover.

 Performance

 The school achieved an API index of 697 in 2008.